NicoloCavalli95horses/KMS-web-testing/content/01 Notes/PWA (progressive web application).md

 ## Definition

 A progressive web app (PWA) is an app that's built using web platform technologies, but that provides a user experience like that of a platform-specific app
-- PWA can continue to function when the user’s device is offline and that have access to device sensors and capabilities previously accessible only by native applications.
+- PWA can continue to function when the user’s device is offline and that have access to device sensors and capabilities previously accessible only by native applications
+- A PWA heavily relies on [[service worker]]

 ---
 #### References